Association Rules — 90. Continuing Committees of the Board of Directors

 There shall be a Committee on Division/APA Relations (CODAPAR) which shall be generally concerned with the mutual involvement of divisions and APA in fostering psychology as a science, as a profession, and as a means of promoting human welfare and shall: (1) serve an advisory function to the Division Services Office and Chief Executive Officer on the mutual implication and impact of activities of APA and divisions: (2) provide leadership to facilitate coordination and communication among divisions and between divisions and APA; (3) make proposals to enhance structural, functional, and policy relations between APA and divisions; (4) plan and host the Division Leadership Conference; (5) provide leadership in developing training programs for division officers at the Division Leadership Conference, the APA annual meeting, or other such forums, to enhance the functioning and benefits offered by divisions and the diversity of the Association's members; and (6) act as a facilitator in resolution of disputes among divisions.

 CODAPAR shall consist of six members, each serving a three year term, and shall report to Council through the Board of Directors.
+At least one member of CODAPAR shall be an early career psychologist.
 Two new members of CODAPAR will be appointed annually.
 Nominations will be solicited from divisions, with each division invited to submit a nominee for CODAPAR.
 Eligible nominees are APA members who are or have been divisional officers, board members or have had significant governance experience within or across divisions.
 Upon receipt of division nominations, CODAPAR will submit to the Board of Directors a listing of nominees along with its recommendation for achieving balance in representation of the broad interests of divisions as designated in defined slates.
 An additional goal shall be to achieve diversity among CODAPAR members by striving to obtain gender balance and at least one member from underrepresented groups.
 The Board of Directors will appoint two new members annually from the slates submitted by CODAPAR.

-90-8.1 There shall be a Committee on Early Career Psychologists that shall seek to (1) research, organize and institute initiatives to increase the number of student affiliates who transition to full member status, as well as the number of early career psychologists joining the association for the first time; (2) collaborate in the development and implementation of the recruitment and retention initiatives of the Membership Board; (3) support the development of new mechanisms and the enhancement of existing mechanisms to increase participation in APA Divisions and State, Provincial and Territorial Psychological Associations among early career psychologists; (4) promote greater awareness of the benefits of APA membership for early career psychologists and work to expand those benefits; and (5) represent the interests and concerns of early career psychologists throughout APA governance and the central office.
+90-7.1 There shall be a Committee on Early Career Psychologists that shall seek to (1) research, organize and institute initiatives to increase the number of student affiliates who transition to full member status, as well as the number of early career psychologists (defined as being within ten years of the doctoral degree) joining the association for the first time; (2) collaborate in the development and implementation of the recruitment and retention initiatives of the Membership Board; (3) support the development of new mechanisms and the enhancement of existing mechanisms to increase participation in APA Divisions and State, Provincial and Territorial Psychological Associations among early career psychologists; (4) promote greater awareness of the benefits of APA membership for early career psychologists and work to expand those benefits; and (5) represent the interests and concerns of early career psychologists throughout APA governance and the central office.